The service provides early support for children aged 0 to 5 years old with disabilities and special needs.

 How can I get this support?

-To see if your family is eligible for our support, speak to someone who is supporting your child such as a health visitor, therapist, local Children's Centre worker, portage worker etc.
+To find out if your family is eligible for our support, speak to someone who is supporting your child such as a health visitor, therapist, local Children's Centre worker, portage worker etc.

 What happens after a referral?